Gertel Kraybill LLC

 There are many different paths towards integration.
 As a therapist, I use a person-centered, multi-disciplinary approach designed to give you the unique mix of tools that will work for you.
 Like everyone else, you're a complex being, and we can turn that into an advantage by working in multiple channels for integration.

-I invite you to contact me and schedule an appointment.
+I invite you to contact me to schedule an appointment.

 LCPC MD license # LC7079